freshworks/crayons/packages/crayons-core/src/components/form/readme.md

  value: 'open',
  position: 1,
  dependent_ids: {},
-}]
+}].
-fieldOptions is an optional parameter if present, must be an object with keys being option_label_path and option_value_path, values referring to key name of text to display and key name of choice's value respectively.
+fieldOptions is an optional parameter, must be an object with keys being option_label_path and option_value_path. option_label_path refers to the key used for displaying the text. option_value_path refers to the key which corresponds to the value of item.

 #### Returns